HIPAA Compliant Destruction and Recycling of X-Ray Film

 However, these are subject to change based on local state laws and regulations.
 For example, healthcare providers in New York must keep X-rays and medical records for at least six years before destroying and disposing of them.

-HIPAA offers healthcare facilities and providers the choice to perform on-site or off-site destruction, provided that it is done in a manner where the confidentiality of the information is intact.
+HIPAA allows healthcare facilities and providers to perform on-site or off-site destruction, provided that the confidentiality of the information is maintained.

 If a facility proceeds to destroy its X-ray films on-site, it must ensure they are completely shredded and permanently destroyed.
-However, if a healthcare facility is outsourcing an X-ray recycling company, they must obtain a “Certificate of Destruction” stating and confirming the safe destruction of PHI.
+However, if a healthcare facility is outsourcing X-ray recycling to a company, it must obtain a “Certificate of Destruction” confirming the safe destruction of PHI.

 The Importance of HIPAA Destruction & Recycling of X-Ray Films